jacksever/kotlin-automapper/README.md

 ### Step 3: Build Your Project

 Build your project (`./gradlew build`).
-KSP will automatically find your `MapperModule` and generate the necessary extension functions.
+KSP will automatically find your `MapperModule` and generate the necessary extension functions for each target.

 ### What Happens Under the Hood?